Case Study – Import/Export Wholesale Business

-For the sake of privacy, I will not disclose the real name of the business, so for the purpose of this article we will call them UC Import Export.
+For the sake of privacy, I will not disclose the real name of the business, so for the purpose of this article, we will call them UC Import Export.

 UC is an importer of bearings from China, they have almost 10,000 different SKU’s in stock.
-Stock is stored in three different locations, their main warehouse is in Sydney, with locations in Brisbane, and Melbourne.
+Their stock is stored in three different locations, their main warehouse is in Sydney, with locations in Brisbane, and Melbourne.
 BIN locations and labels are used to locate all the many different SKU’s throughout the warehouse.

-Sales is a very strong focus for UC and as such it is very important for staff to be able to track all interactions with customers.
+Sales is a very strong focus for UC and as such, it is very important for staff to be able to track all interactions with customers.
 It is also vital to quickly ascertain what stock (allocated or unallocated) is on hand for sale, and which locations it is available at.
-Almost all of sales are generated by internal sales via email, e-commerce, and phone orders.
+Almost all of the sales are generated by internal sales via email, e-commerce and phone orders.
 External sales representatives are used to build relationships and develop new customers.
 With almost 2000 customers it is very important to have a system that can keep track of all the various interactions between UC and their customer base.

-The three locations also provide for walk in wholesale clients, they don’t offer a retail channel, as all customers are trade customers on account or COD.
+The three locations also provide for walk-in wholesale clients, they don’t offer a retail channel, as all customers are trade customers on account or COD.
 So part of the system requires that you have a POS system in place.